niyifalomo/mi-share-app/README.md

 # mi-share-app

 # Digial media library

- -- Media collection management  - Borrow Items, Manage items in collection, Manage requests.
+ -- Borrow Items, Manage items in collection, Manage requests.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. .

 ### Prerequisites